Edmund William Cole: Personal life, death and legacy

 Cole was married twice.
 His first wife, Louisa McGavock, died in 1869; her funeral ceremony was conducted by reverends John Berry McFerrin and Robert A. Young.
 They lived at 182 Church Street.
 His second wife, Anna Russell, was a native of Augusta, Georgia, whose father had served as the first Democratic mayor of Augusta after the Civil War.
 Their wedding, conducted by Bishop Holland Nimmons McTyeire, was attended by Confederate veterans Bushrod Johnson and Edmund Kirby Smith.
 The Coles first resided at Terrace Place, a three-story townhouse on Church Street in Nashville, until they moved into Colemere, a mansion designed for them by Confederate veteran and architect William Crawford Smith.
 They had a son, Whitefoord Russell Cole, who became a prominent businessman.
 Cole was a member of the Democratic Party, and he attended the McKendree United Methodist Church.

-Cole died of heart disease on May 25, 1899, at the Fifth Avenue Hotel in New York City.
+After an evening meeting with fellow Tennessee businessman Nathaniel Baxter, Cole died of heart disease on May 25, 1899, at the Fifth Avenue Hotel in New York City.
 His funeral was held at the McKendree United Methodist Church in Nashville.
+He was buried at Mount Olivet Cemetery.
 After his death, his widow hired sculptor George Julian Zolnay to design his bust; it was installed in Kirkland Hall, the administration building of Vanderbilt University.
 When Kirkland Hall burned down in 1905, it was replaced with a marble bust alongside his widow's portrait by Willie Betty Newman.